 Calling all fans!
-If you’ve created your own fan art, fan fiction of even fan films of your favourite superheroes, we’re keen to feature you on the site’s brand-new Fan Zone section.
+If you’ve created your own fan art, fan fiction or even fan films of your favourite superheroes, we’re keen to feature you in the site’s brand-new Fan Zone section.
 Since the characters are licensed, no one will earn a single cent (otherwise, we’ll all be sued by the suits), but we’d like to connect creators with other creators and show off everyone’s talents.
-If you have anything you’d like to submit, please get in touch: email@example.com.
 We’ll be kicking it off with a Batman story titled The Darkest Knight…

 The Darkest Knight: A Batman Story